Best Portland Tutors Near Me

 Math guru...taking the stress out of math one session at a time

-At this point, due to rising cases of the virus, I am only accepting students online.
+I am currently accepting students in-person and online.
 I have a couple of random evening times for ?math emergencies.?
 I have morning and early afternoon times.
 Due to the time difference, this works very well for East Coast students online.
 A bit about me...
 I didn't start out with the thought of being a teacher.
 I followed my heart...my passion for math.
 I have a Master of Science in Teaching Mathematics and I emphasize the teaching.
-I have been teach...
+I have been teaching at the college level ...
 Read more

 Algebra 1, Algebra 2, Calculus, Geometry, Prealgebra, Precalculus, Trigonometry, SAT Math